ramonfragoso/create-react-app/challenge.md

 ## My Pokémon List

 Objectives:
-- Display Pokémon Cards
+- Let user type the name of the pokemon
-- Add Pokémon Cards to a list
+- Make an API request using the user input
-- Remove Pokémon Cards from a list
+- Display Pokémon Card if info is found

 ========================================================

 ## INSTRUCTIONS

-1 - Create a pokémon search with data fetched from [PokeAPI](https://pokeapi.co/)
+1 - Create a pokémon search and display a Pokémon Card with data fetched from [PokeAPI](https://pokeapi.co/)

 This is how the data looks like: